 What is the serving size for Isotonix Multivitamin Fifty Plus?

-Adults ages 50 and up should take two (2) level capfuls mixed with four ounces (4 oz.) of water daily or as directed by your healthcare provider.
+Adults ages 50 and up should take two (2) level capfuls mixed with four ounces (4 oz.) of water daily (once in the morning and once in the afternoon) or as directed by your healthcare provider.

 Can I take Isotonix Multivitamin Fifty Plus with my prescriptions medications?